 The biodiversity science community has made great strides towards creating a digital data resource with tremendous potential to forge global partnerships and build science capacity.
 The ESN concept has developed alongside the European Digital Specimen concept.
 A global initiative to integrate these parallel efforts and identify future strategies was led by the Alliance for Biodiversity Knowledge in a consultation, titled “Converging Digital and Extended Specimens: Towards a Global Specification for Data Integration.”
 BCoN was actively engaged in the planning and coordination of this international effort.

 Since the NSF grant concluded in the fall of 2020, the BCoN Advisory Council has continued to regularly convene to plan next steps.
-Looking to the next stage of community engagements, BCoN plans to organize a series of workshops in the fall of 2021 to engage a wider range of stakeholders in the development of an implementation plan for the ESN.
+Looking to the next stage of community engagements, BCoN plans to organize a series of listening sessions and workshops to engage a wider range of stakeholders in the development of an implementation plan for the ESN.

 We invite all stakeholders to join us as we, through BCoN and other national and international efforts, work to build a broader community vision for the future of biodiversity collections.